 Graduate: Minimum standards of prior academic achievement including test scores are established by the university graduate office and followed by the school's admissions procedures.
 Transcripts are evaluated during the admissions process to verify qualifications for inclusion in the two graduate tracks.
-For Option 1 students, waivers of courses are by application to the director of graduate studies, who evaluates the course description, grades and rigor of the course before granting any waver or credit transfer.
-For Option 2 students, during the admission process, transcripts are evaluated to verify completion of the first year core and thus eligibility for consideration for admission to that degree program.
-The director of graduate studies handles waivers and/or transfers of electives in the same way as Option 1.
+For Option I students, waivers of courses are by application to the director of graduate studies, who evaluates the course description, grades and rigor of the course before granting any waver or credit transfer.
+For Option II students, during the admission process, transcripts are evaluated to verify completion of the first year core and thus eligibility for consideration for admission to that degree program.
+The director of graduate studies handles waivers and/or transfers of electives in the same way as Option I

-II.4 Public Information:
+II.4 Public Information

-We are in adherence of the requirement to include the exact language found in the NAAB 2014 http://www.rice.edu http://www.arch.rice.edu

-Conditions for Accreditation, Appendix 1, in catalogs and promotional media.
+We are in adherence of the requirement to include the exact language found in the NAAB 2014 Conditions for Accreditation, Appendix 1, in catalogs and promotional media.